 The approach we take is

 If you have internal drainage, you need to liaise with the supplier before you build your basement, even though they cannot install anything until after your roof is on, your windows are in and your basement cleaned of everything that washed down into it while the house above was built.
-This is because you might need to put their membrane under internal walls before they are built.
+This is because you might need to put their sump in the floor and their membrane under internal walls before they are built.

 We do our best so that your basement will never leak, not even a drop, from the concreting alone.